apache/gravitino/docs/cli.md

 This document provides guidance on managing metadata within Apache Gravitino using the Command Line Interface (CLI).
 The CLI offers a terminal based alternative to using code or the REST interface for metadata management.

-Currently, the CLI allows users to view metadata information for metalakes, catalogs, schemas, and tables.
-Future updates will expand on these capabilities to include roles, users, and tags.
+Currently, the CLI allows users to view metadata information for metalakes, catalogs, schemas, tables, users groups and tags.
+Future updates will expand on these capabilities to include roles, topics and filesets.

 ## Running the CLI